tarwn/lessthandot-hugo/blogs/content/posts/2013-03-22-loading-large-volumes-of-data.md

 3)      Think about indexes.
 If you have a ton of indexes, consider disabling them, dropping them and so on for a data load situation.
 This is the same with any data loading event.

-“[Loading data to SQL Azure the fast way][6]” is a great resource for these and other testing and options to pay close attention to.
+"[Loading data to SQL Azure the fast way][6]" is a great resource for these and other testing and options to pay close attention to.

 **Lots of Data**

 The simple test of pushing data into SQL Azure is excellent for getting used to the slight differences and dealing with throwing data out into the cloud.
 The problem you run into is going to be volume of data.
 This is where the typical trial will cause some suffering on performance.

 Recently, I had the chance to finally load a real life amount of data into SQL Azure and I wasn't all that happy with it.
 Now, before going on, there are some things that could make it better.
 More nodes in the cluster, a thicker network, possibly a design change to the table.
 The list could go on but we're talking about real life and I wanted to share this experience in case you run into it and know what to be prepared for.
 Remember, this is pushing over the internet.
-We're not hard-lined into a network so that must be taken into account when we say, “it was slow”.
+We're not hard-lined into a network so that must be taken into account when we say, "it was slow".

 The amount of data that needed to be loaded from a SQL Server instance to SQL Azure was 90GB, comprised of one table.
 The table was thin at 20 columns and a maximum row size of 233 bytes.
 This information is important when considering your packet size.